-- The subjects did the exercise in a sitting or standing position with the arms flexed to just below shoulder height.
-Then the wrists were moved in a slow controlled manner into extension with the fingers relaxed.
-The focus was on moving the middle finger towards the elbow in order to target extensor carpi radialis brevis.
+- The subjects did the exercise sitting or standing with their arms flexed to just below shoulder height.
+The focus was on moving the middle finger towards the elbow to target the extensor carpi radialis brevis.
+Then the wrists were carried in a slow controlled manner into extension with the fingers relaxed.

-- The exercise was performed without pain and in a controlled manner.
+- The exercise was executed without pain and in a controlled manner.

-- Four sets of 50 repetitions with each repetition being held for 10 seconds, done daily.
+- Four sets of 50 repetitions, each duplication held for 10 seconds, are done daily.

 What they Found

-- After one month, group 1 had a greater decrease in their pain levels compared to group 2
+- After one month, group 1 had a more significant drop in their pain levels compared to group 2

 Interesting to see the benefits of isometric strengthening on an injury, specifically with lateral epicondylitis.
-Isometric exercises are not exciting but effective when it is comes to an injury and the safest of the three types of contractions.
+Isometric exercises are not exciting but effective for an injury and are the safest of the three types of contractions.

-A lot of the research out there focuses on eccentric exercises for tennis elbow.
-This article highlighted the benefits of an isometric exercise which is less stressful on an injured area.
+A lot of the research focuses on eccentric exercises for the tennis elbow.
+This article highlighted the benefits of an isometric exercise, which is less stressful on an injured area.

 The number of repetitions was a surprise to me.
 Over a day performing 200 repetitions or about 33 minutes of exercise sounds like a lot.
 This is a trend that is occurring in exercise rehabilitation.
-The standard used to be 1 set of 10 repetition but this is fading away and does not correlate well with what many people do during the day (number of movement cycles performed in a day).
-Performing low load (isometrics) more frequently transfers more over to what one does on a daily basis and assists in recovery.
+Standardizing at 1 set of 10 repetitions is fading away and does not correlate well with what many people do during the day (number of movement cycles performed in a day).
+Performing low load (isometrics) more often transfers what one does daily and assists in recovery.

 Rick Kaselj, MS